Version 6.1.2

 , and A

-, and the ciphertext is processed sequentially to reconstruct the plaintext, with identical rekeying steps performed along the way.
+d.
+The ciphertext is processed sequentially to reconstruct the plaintext, with identical rekeying steps performed along the way (including domain separation and counter incrementation).

 Tag Verification: